 However, if the food is being served by waiting staff, some venues will insist on a seating plan, so they know where people are who have allergies and need special meals.
 You may want to have a seating plan anyway.
 In those cases, place cards make it much easier for guests to find their seats.

 What Are Wedding Escort Cards?

 Wedding escort cards are an alternative to a table plan.
 You put all the cards in one place, often at the entrance to the reception room.
-Ahead of the wedding breakfast, each guest picks up the card with their name on, and this tells them which table to go to.
-Once they're at the table, they either find their designated seating by looking at the place cards, or choose their own seat, depending on what you've decided in advance.
+Ahead of the wedding breakfast, each guest picks up the card with their name on, and this tells them which table to go.
+Once they're at the table, they either find their designated seat by looking at the place cards, or choose their own seat, depending on what you want.

 What Do You Write on a Wedding Place Card?

 You put your each guest's name on a place card - which is why they're also known as 'name cards' - so they can find their designated seat.
 You can have the names printed (or print the place cards with names yourself), or write them by hand.

 If you're not sure your handwriting is up to scratch, or you just don't fancy writing out every single name, you could always hire a wedding calligrapher, or choose a service that sends the place cards to you with the names written.
 You could also look at learning modern calligraphy, for a stylish DIY finish.